Jana-Marie/Otter-Iron/README.md

 ![4](images/4.jpg)

-Hardware is finished and working, software [v0.6](https://github.com/Jan--Henrik/Otter-Iron/releases) is released!
+Hardware v2.4 is released, changelog: you don't need to solder the tip connector anymore, software [v0.6](https://github.com/Jana-Marie/Otter-Iron/releases) is released!

 Features:
  - You can solder!